aws-samples/sagemaker-ssh-helper/README.md

 4. Follow the steps 1 and 2 of the section [SSH to SageMaker training jobs](#training) to install the library on your local machine.

-5. Start SSH tunnel and port forwarding from a terminal session as follows:
+5. On the local machine, start SSH tunnel and port forwarding from a terminal session as follows:

 ```shell
 sm-local-ssh-ide <<kernel_gateway_app_name>>